 This advertisement — which is running all through the World Cup — is for Hdac, an Internet of Things on the Blockchain company.
 “Our commercial will air during the halftime for all 32 matches.”
-Above is the 60 second version, and there’s also a 30 second version.
+Above is the 30 second version, and there’s also a 60 second version that appears unavailable now.

 The ad features a smiley well-off family going out and leaving their shiny appliances to swap cryptocurrencies with each other to optimise their energy usage.
 The dog looks quite perturbed.